sagotoons/fuzzytools/README.md

 _Scene Builder is specifically created for a fast EEVEE pipeline, but many aspects still work in Cycles._

 ## 2. Fuzzy Viewport
-Quick access to several settings, including:
+Quick access to different viewport settings, including:
 - Viewport Lens
 - Use Simplify
 - Hide/Unhide all Hair

 ## 3. Camera Control
-Quick access to several camera settings and operators, including:
+Quick access to different camera settings and operators, including:
 - Focal Length
 - Camera Clipping
 - DoF